-Fareshares is continuing to provide good food for the community at affordable prices.
+Fareshares aims to provide good food for the community at affordable prices.

 Our opening hours are:

-For bulk foods like grains, pulses, seeds and nuts, please bring your own containers and bags and we will fill them for you.
+For bulk foods like grains, pulses, seeds and nuts, please bring your own containers and bags.

-We look forward to seeing you, and we need your support through these trying times, so please keep coming to Fareshares!
+We look forward to seeing you, and we appreciate your support, so please keep coming to Fareshares!

 We are at 56 Crampton Street, London SE17 3AE

-Fareshares is a non-profit-making community project that stocks simple unadulterated food (often called wholefoods) and related products.
+Fareshares is a non-profit-making community project that stocks simple unadulterated, minimally processed food (often called wholefoods) and related products.
 It was set up in 1988 by local people to provide good food for the community at affordable prices in the belief that decent food is a basic necessity for health, regardless of means.